binadam1983/USERS/README.md

 Next up:

-- add tests
+- Add tests to enable CI
-- Seperation of application/handlers from DB using service layer
+- Seperate application/handlers from DB using service layer

+Heads Up: simple grid animation is applied at login/registration page that chrome doesn't support, but firefox does